 The full council tax bill assumes that there are two adults living in a dwelling.
 If only one adult lives in a dwelling (as their main home) the council tax bill is reduced by a quarter (25%).
 There are discounts and exemptions that can apply to empty dwellings and second homes.
 The bill is not increased if there are more than two adults in the dwelling.

-If you are the sole occupier of your property and would like to apply for the Single Adult Discount, you can complete the form below or request it online: Request a Single Person Discount
+If you are the sole occupier of your property and would like to apply for the Single Adult Discount, you can complete the form below or request it online: Request or confirm a Single Person Discount

 Job Related Discount on a Second Home - Service Personnel & others